2007 Louisiana gubernatorial election: Blanco's faltering popularity

-Democrats drop/decline
+Democrats' drop and decline

 Beginning in February 2007, speculation grew among Louisiana political commentators that former U.S. Senator and current Washington, D.C. lobbyist John Breaux would announce his candidacy.
 However, controversy emerged as to whether Breaux would meet the residency requirements to run for governor as he had listed his primary address in Maryland since 2005 and was registered to vote there.

 On March 20, 2007, Blanco announced that she would not be running for re-election.
 She stated that removing herself from the campaign would allow her to focus the remainder of her term on Louisiana's recovery without the distraction of campaigning for re-election.
 But her announcement came after weeks of growing calls from members of the Louisiana Democratic party for her to step aside and allow a more popular candidate to face Jindal.

 On March 29, John Breaux made his first Louisiana public appearance since speculation began concerning his potential candidacy.
 Breaux said that he intended to run, and would announce his candidacy as soon as Louisiana Attorney General Charles Foti, a Democrat, gave a formal legal opinion on whether Breaux was eligible to run.
 At issue was the clause in the Louisiana constitution which states that a candidate for governor must be a 'citizen' of the State of Louisiana; what constitutes a citizen is not defined.
 The state Republican party began running advertisements attacking Breaux as a resident of Maryland.

 On April 13, Breaux released a statement that he would not be running for governor.
 Attorney General Foti had declined to issue an opinion on Breaux's eligibility, stating it was an issue for the courts to decide.
 Breaux stated that he did not want the issue of eligibility to overshadow his campaign, as a court challenge would not occur until September.

 On April 17, Lt.
 Gov. Mitch Landrieu also declined to run leaving the field very open on the Democratic side.
 Due to the lack of a high-profile Democratic candidate, party leaders approached Republican State Senator Walter Boasso about switching parties; Boasso formally switched to the Democratic Party on April 26.